sonomicrolabs/sonomicrolabs-sonomicrolabs.github.io/_i18n/en/_collections/team/Einar.md

 **Personal Interests:**

-In his leisure time, Einar Már enjoys exploring the great outdoors, particularly hiking in scenic landscapes.
-He also has a passion for culinary adventures, frequently experimenting with new recipes and cuisines.
+In his leisure time, Einar Már enjoys spending time with family and friends, studying new technologies and trends, travelling, playing music and outdoor walks with the dog.